Djokovic in limbo as he fights deportation from Australia - WHIZ News

 “The rule is very clear,” Australian Prime Minister Scott Morrison said.
 “You need to have a medical exemption.
 He didn’t have a valid medical exemption.
 We make the call at the border, and that’s where it’s enforced.”

-Health Minister Greg Hunt said the athlete’s visa was canceled after border offficials reviewed Djokovic’s medical exemption and looked at “the integrity and the evidence behind it.”
+Health Minister Greg Hunt said the athlete’s visa was canceled after border officials reviewed Djokovic’s medical exemption and looked at “the integrity and the evidence behind it.”

 While Djokovic has spoken out against vaccines, he has steadfastly refused to say whether he has gotten any shots against the coronavirus, though it is widely presumed he would not have sought an exemption if he had been vaccinated.

 Federal Circuit Judge Anthony Kelly adjourned Djokovic’s case to Monday.
-A lawyer for the government agreed the nine-time Australian Open champion and winner of 20 major titles should not be deported before then.
+A lawyer for the government agreed the nine-time Australian Open champion should not be deported before then.

+“I feel terrible since yesterday that they are keeping him as a prisoner.
+It’s not fair.
+It’s not human.
+I hope that he will win,” Djokovic’s mother, Dijana, said after speaking with him briefly by telephone from Belgrade.

+She added: “Terrible, terrible accommodation.
+It’s just some small immigration hotel, if it’s hotel at all.”

 Serbian President Aleksandar Vucic said that he had spoken to Djokovic and that his government asked that the athlete be allowed to move to a house he has rented and “not to be in that infamous hotel.”